Meet the Ambassadors

 Our ambassadors represent the core of STEM*FYI and come from an incredible diversity of backgrounds and experiences.

-This cohort of 15 ambassadors span 11 STEM departments and include 14 ambassadors who are underrepresented in STEM or identify as people of color, as well as six first-generation students.
+This cohort of 15 ambassadors spans across 11 STEM departments and includes many ambassadors who identify as underrepresented in STEM, people of color, as well as first-generation students.
 Read more about our ambassadors below!

 Hari Prasanna Das (he/his/him)

 Ph.D. candidate in Electrical Engineering and Computer Sciences

 Hello, I am Hari Prasanna!
 I am an international student from India in Electrical Engineering and Computer Sciences.
 I study the application of machine learning to tackle climate change, particularly via making buildings smarter and energy efficient.
 I love mentoring students and participate in events that motivate diversity and inclusion in STEM.
 I love hiking and volleyball.